 Mix the cookies

-- Use a stand mixer or a hand-mixer to blend wet ingredients and both sugars in a medium bowl.½ cup (95g) organic shortening, ½ cup (100g) organic cane sugar, ⅓ cup apple sauce, ½ cup (100g) coconut sugar
+- To a bowl, add wet ingredients and sugars.
+Mix with a spoon or mixer.½ cup (95g) organic shortening, ½ cup (100g) cane sugar, ⅓ cup applesauce, ½ cup (100g) coconut sugar

-- Stir in the molasses.½ cup (125ml) molasses
+- Stir in the molasses, then add dry ingredients.
+Again, mix with a spoon or mixer.½ cup (125ml) molasses

 - When you are ready to bake, preheat the oven to 350F.